apiaryio/generator-apiary-lib/README.md

-# Apiary Library Template
+# Apiary Library Generator

-Library Template allows you to start a new library in couple of minutes, with all initial setup as required or recommended.
+Apiary's Yeoman generator for basic project scaffolding.
+Allows you to start a new library in couple of minutes, with all initial setup as required or recommended by internal directions.

 ## Installation

 ```
 $ npm install yo -g  # make sure Yeoman is installed
-$ npm install apiary-lib-template -g
+$ npm install generator-apiary-lib -g
 ```

 ## Usage